dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 - have multiple top-level domains for users' UPN suffixes within their organization (for example, @contoso.com or @fabrikam.com).

-There is now a [rollup for AD FS 2.0](http://support.microsoft.com/kb/2607496) that works in conjunction with the <strong>SupportMultipleDomain</strong> switch to enable the AD FS server to support this scenario without requiring additional AD FS 2.0 servers.
+A [rollup for AD FS 2.0](http://support.microsoft.com/kb/2607496) works in conjunction with the <strong>SupportMultipleDomain</strong> switch to enable the AD FS server to support this scenario without requiring additional AD FS 2.0 servers.
 For more information, see [this blog](https://blogs.technet.microsoft.uucom/abizerh/2013/02/05/supportmultipledomain-switch-when-managing-sso-to-office-365/).

 ## Android issues